apinf/docs/docs/design/dashboard/dashboard_design_brief.md

 ### Information Dashboard
 > A dashboard is a visual display of the most important information needed to achieve one or more objectives, consolidated and arranged on a single screen so the information can be monitored at a glance.
 >
-> -- Stephen Few "Dashboard Confusion." *Intelligent Enterprise*.
+> -- Stephen Few "Dashboard Confusion." *Intelligent Enterprise*

+---

 > Dashboards often provide at-a-glance views of KPIs (key performance indicators) relevant to a particular objective or business process
 >
 > -- Wikipedia contributors. ["Dashboard (business)."](https://en.wikipedia.org/wiki/Dashboard_(business)) Wikipedia, The Free Encyclopedia.
 Wikipedia, The Free Encyclopedia, 4 Apr.
 2017.
 Web.

+---

 > All dashboards should display a quantitative analysis of what is going on with immediacy and intuitiveness.
 >